gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 ## Token Request Validation

-This will define the validation steps that the OP must perform in order to produce a successful token response or a Token request Error Response
+This will define the validation steps that the OP must perform in order to produce a successful token response or a Token request Error Response.
+Reminder to consider the cancellation that has been described later in this specification.

 ## Successful Token Response